ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 EDNOTE: I think we have to be precise about which flavour of Base64 we are referrring to.

-# Attestation Request

-A client of the Attester (the Presenter) may request the generation of a PkixAttestation message.
-This specification does not define the format of this request as the capabilities of a HSM vary from vendor to vendor and from model to model.

-Within this specification, it is RECOMMENDED that a request allows specifying a "nonce".
-This is to support the "freshness" quality offered by the attestation system.

-The manufacturer of a HSM device with limited capabilities may implement a response to the attestation request which includes a fixed set of reported entities, each with a fixed set of reported attributes.
-This approach might be appropriate for personal cryptographic tokens such as smart cards.

-On the other hand, an enterprise grade HSM with the capability to hold a large number of private keys is expected to have a different interface to request a Pkix Attestation message.
-In this case, there might be adverse effects to reporting all attributes associated with all the keys.
-A better approach would allow the Presenter to specify the interested key entities and the associated desired attributes.

-One approach would be to allow the Presenter to provide a structure of type TbsPkixAttestation as an attestation request to the HSM.
-Desired attribute values would be left empty for the HSM to fill out.

 # Signing Procedure